atrosekta/rust-electrical-wiki/content/water.md

 Notes:

+- When placing them down, they will have a default of 1ml.
+- The base level collection rate is 3ml per minute but depending on the weather and biome, collection rates will change.
+There are 2 weather conditions that contribute to the collection rate, they are fog level and rain level.
+The closer to 0 they are, the closer the collection rate will be to the default of 3ml per minute.
+- For every 0.1 increase of Rain Level, the collection rate increases by:
+    - Desert - 5ml per minute
+    - Temperate - 10ml per minute
+    - Arctic - 0ml per minute
+- For every 0.1 increase in the Fog Level, the collection rate increases by:
+    - Desert - 2ml per minute
+    - Temperate - 2ml per minute
+    - Arctic - 2ml per minute
+- The math:
+    - Biome - Temperate = 1, Desert = 0.5, Arctic = 0
+    - `Collection Rate = 2ml + (Rain Level × (100ml × Biome)) + (Fog Level × 20ml)`
 - Can be placed on the ground and floors.
 - You can place them inside and use floor frames with floor grills above them but requires 3.5 floors above before you can place a ceiling.